A Great North Carolina Motorcycle Ride near Franklin

 There are some very pleasant views along Meadow Fork Road and lots of places to pause and enjoy it.

-Meadow Fork Road follows the Roaring Fork river from NC 209 as it carves through the mountains for 7 miles to reach the junction with Caldwell Mountain Road – again, if you miss this turn, Meadow Fork goes unpaved within a few miles.
-The road traces the bank of the river, so it is a nice curvy motorcycle ride for the most part.
+Meadow Fork Road follows the Roaring Fork River from NC 209 as it carves through the mountains for 7 miles to reach the junction with Caldwell Mountain Road.
+The road traces the bank of the river making it a nice curvy motorcycle ride for the most part.
+The pavement is in good shape – a long section near the river washed out and was replaced a few years ago with nice new pavement.

 Photo-junction-NC-209-Meadow-fork-rd